 A striking application of \autoref{newton} will be given in \autoref{Turan}.

 \begin{Ex} Let $\zeta\in\CC$ be an $n$-th root of unity and let $\alpha:=(1+X)^\zeta-1\in (X)$.
 Then and inductively $\alpha\circ\ldots\circ\alpha=(1+X)^{\zeta^n}-1=X$.
 In particular, the order of $\alpha$ in the group $\CC[[X]]^\circ$ divides $n$.
-Thus in contrast to the group $K[[X]]^\times$ studied in \autoref{leminv}, the group $\CC[[X]]^\circ$ possesses “interesting” elements of finite order. \end{Ex}
+Thus, in contrast to the group $K[[X]]^\times$ studied in \autoref{leminv}, the group $\CC[[X]]^\circ$ possesses “interesting” elements of finite order. \end{Ex}

-Since we do not call our indeterminant $q$ (as in many sources), it makes no sense to introduce the $q$-\emph{Pochhammer symbol} $(q;q)_n$.
-Instead we devise a non-standard notation in reminiscence of the binomial coefficient.
+Since we do not call our indeterminate $q$ (as in many sources), it makes no sense to introduce the $q$-\emph{Pochhammer symbol} $(q;q)_n$.
+Instead, we devise a non-standard notation in reminiscence of the binomial coefficient.

 \begin{Def} For $n\in\NN_0$ let $X^n!:=(1-X)(1-X^2)\ldots(1-X^n)$.
 For $0\le k\le n$ we call {*Gaus@$\gauss{n}{k}$} a \emph{Gaussian coefficient}.
 If $k<0$ or $k>n$ let $\gauss{n}{k}:=0$. \end{Def}